Thursday 18th August

 End: Baekos Creek Bushcamp, mile 2506

-The 5000 feet up, and 6000 feet down today was not the killer.
+The 5000 feet climb, and 6000 feet descent today was not the killer.
 The main issue for us was the exposure.
 From the early morning haze I could tell it was going to be a scorcher, and it didn’t disappoint.
 Trying to hike, carrying a huge weight, up a massive mountain, with no shade, is not really my idea of fun.
 Conrad, with his new feet problems following a recent shoe change argued that this was the toughest day yet.
 I am not sure, probably because I currently have heat stroke and can’t think back past today!

 Whilst I am on the thread of why today was so difficult, I have to mention those pesky biting black flies.
 They are everywhere.
 What a menace.
 It appears that they particularly enjoy attacking faces, especially eyes and ears.
 Deet does not faze them.
-We ate lunch in about 10 minutes because we couldn’t cope with being swammed.
+We ate lunch in about 10 minutes because we couldn’t cope with being swarmed.
 And we really needed a rest.